ctrueden/ctrueden.github.io/_pages/deus/SessionMon15.md

 Orlando turns to Nikolai in horror.
 "What have you done?!" he cries.

-Black, oily smoke erupts in the room.  ((NPCAbaddon|A horrible creature)) steps out of it.  [http://www.d20srd.org/srd/monsters/devil.htm#hornedDevilCornugon|Hideous scales sheathe its body.
+Black, oily smoke erupts in the room.
+[A horrible creature](NPCAbaddon) steps out of it.
+[Hideous scales sheathe its body.
 It stands nine feet tall, with large wings, and a serpentine tail.
-It carries a large scythe in its claws.]
+It carries a large scythe in its claws.](http://www.d20srd.org/srd/monsters/devil.htm#hornedDevilCornugon)

 The creature, in a lightning motion, whips its scythe around and drags it through Orlando.
 A small white wisp floats up from his body and disappears.